 Is Whering available on iPhone?

 Yes.
 Whering ships on both iOS and Android.
-PutTogether is iOS only.
+PutTogether is iOS only in 2026.

 Is PutTogether free?